dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-um that comes quite a
+that comes quite a
-lot I mean we could talk a little bit about what IO HK is doing with this stuff okay okay yeah you know I have to be a little bit careful to not preemptive you know public announcements and things cuz I'm you know I'm not the marketing department I'm just ah I can just attack one of the tech guys you think
+lot I mean we could talk a little bit about what IOHK is doing with this stuff you know I have to be a little bit careful to not preemptive you know public announcements and things cuz I'm you know I'm not the marketing department I'm just I can just attack one of the tech guys you think

 **Carlo Vicari:**
-let's uh let's let's be careful and not do that we'll just say that IO
+let's be careful
-HK is doing some awesome stuff with functional programming Haskell and Scala and they've got you know Cardno doing some great stuff and also the grow deep team using Scala uh but let's do that rather than not again trouble you know
+and not do that we'll just say that IOHK is doing some awesome stuff with functional programming Haskell and Scala and they've got you know Cardno doing some great stuff and also the grow deep team using Scala but let's do that rather than not again trouble you know

 **Dr.Duncan Coutts:**
-okay sure sure
+okay sure

 **Christian Seberino:**
-yeah good so so if I could let me see if
+yes good so if I could let me see if
-I could summarize just for the the listener so the reason we didn't all use functional programming from beginning was we initially historically they mimic
+I could summarize just for the listener so the reason we didn't all use functional programming from beginning was we initially historically they mimic